 - Stress concentrations.

-- Introduction to finite element analysis (FEA).
+- Design effects evaluated with finite element analysis (FEA).

 - Determination of design requirements of a basic structural element, stress analysis for the design, and fabrication of the structural element.